Updated Dec 2015

 The counsel of the wicked against the builders of Judah was brought to nothing; even as the council of the wicked against the building of Spiritual Israel will be brought to nothing by the watchful care and zeal of the faithful for the whole Word of God and the power of the Master Builder!

-Brethren, it may seem that the zealous and faithful are very small in number, weak and persecuted by their brethren, but we are on the winning side, the side of our Mighty God!
+Brethren, it may seem that the zealous and faithful are very small in number, weak and persecuted, but we are on the winning side, the side of our Mighty God!
 And in due time our brethren shall also understand, and the designs of the Adversary will come to nothing!

 Then half of the men worked and half stood guard.
 Let us also stand guard against the wiles and attacks of the Adversary; and be zealous to work and to build up our spiritual houses as a fit Spiritual Temple and Spiritual City for our Mighty God!